3N-Company/photo-crowd/README.md

 ## Architecture

-This repository uses the composition of several services as show below.
+A microservice architecture was used for this application.
+This repository consists of several services, as shown below.

 ![Current Architecture](.github/public/architecture.png)

-You can found these repositories under:
+The repositories of each service listed above can be found here:

 - Frontend - [3N/pc-frontend](https://github.com/3N-Company/pc-frontend)
 - Core - [3N/pc-core](https://github.com/3N-Company/pc-core)
 - Normalisation - [3N/pc-normalisation](https://github.com/3N-Company/normalisation)